ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ### UI Components

-One of my gripes with much of the UI code I see is HTML markup repetition.
+A gripe I have with much of the UI code I see is HTML repetition.
 What coders do in Razor Markup they would never dream of doing in C# code.
 Editor/Display/List forms are good examples.
-In this project I've moved most of the repetitive HTML markup into *UI Components*.
-I like to get all my HTML markup out of high level components.
+I've moved most of the repetitive HTML markup into *UI Components*: in my applications HTML markup doesn't belong in high level components.
 A formatting issue such as not enough spacing.
 Fix it in one place and it's fixed everywhere!

 Let's take a look at a couple of examples.
 All the UI components are in the *UIComponents* directory.